iliassioutis/iliassioutis.github.io/research/ucl-mphil/index.md

 A reliable AR overlay requires registration under difficult conditions:

-- The target model is often a **deformed subset** of the source, and the **overlap is unknown** in advance.
+- The target model can be a **deformed subset** of the source, and the **overlap is not known** in advance.
-- The deformation is **non-linear** and not known a priori.
+- Deformation is **non-linear** and not known a priori.
 - **No explicit point-to-point correspondences** are provided before registration.
-- The target may contain **noise** and/or **outliers**.
+- The target may include **measurement noise** and/or **outliers**.

 ---

 ## What I contributed (high level)

-This research is centered on making state-of-the-art non-rigid registration methods more applicable to **occluded / partial 3D surfaces**, which is a key barrier for intra-operative use.
+This research focuses on making state-of-the-art non-rigid registration methods more applicable to **occluded / partial 3D surfaces**.

 Key deliverables included:
-- Extending selected non-rigid registration frameworks to better handle **occlusion of 3D surfaces**.
+- Reformulating selected non-rigid registration methods to address **occlusion** in full-model-to-partial-model settings.
-- Designing comprehensive **synthetic prostate test datasets** that simulate realistic clinical conditions (deformation / noise / outliers / occlusion).
+- Designing comprehensive **synthetic prostate datasets** simulating clinically relevant perturbations (deformation / noise / outliers / occlusion).
-- Building structured test harnesses to explore each method’s **solution space** across datasets and parameters.
+- Building structured experimental workflows to evaluate performance across controlled scenarios and parameter settings.
-- Demonstrating the importance of **rigorous validation** when assessing warping accuracy.
+- Demonstrating why **validation beyond common overlap** is critical when assessing non-rigid warps for partial registrations.
-- Implementing a **GUI tool** to support manual initialization and reproducible experiment workflows.
+- Implementing a **GUI tool** to support manual initialization, dataset preparation, and reproducible experimentation.

 ---

 ## Technical approach

 ### Registration paradigm
-The thesis benchmarks **non-rigid point-set registration** under conditions where:
+The thesis benchmarks **non-rigid point-set registration** where:
 - correspondences are not given,
 - the observed target is partial,
 - and deformation must be recovered.